syncfusion-content/wpf-docs/wpf/SfSchedule/Basic-View.md

 * TimeLine

 ## Day View

-`DayView` is used to display a single day, current day will be visible by default.
-Appointments on a specific day will be arranged in respective timeslots based on its duration.
+`DayView` is used to view a single day, and by default the current day is shown.
+Appointments on a specific day will be scheduled on the basis of their duration in the respective time slots.

 {% tabs %}
 {% highlight xaml %}